Therapy for Children and Adolescents

 Therapy is not a quick fix to a child’s behavioral or emotional challenges.
 It is instead a thoughtful and comprehensive process that provides children with insights and skills so that they may become masters of their thoughts and feelings.
 This, in essence, is how children develop into happy, healthy, and successful adults.

-If you would like to explore treatment options for your child, please give my office a call.
-All children services include consultation with parents on a weekly basis.
+If you would like to explore treatment options for your child, please give my office a call or send us a message by clicking the contact button below.